Benzothiazole

-Benzothiazole is an aromatic heterocyclic compound with the chemical formula C_{7}H_{5}NS.
+Benzothiazole, or more specifically 1,3-benzothiazole, is an aromatic heterocyclic compound with the chemical formula C_{7}H_{5}NS.
 It is colorless, slightly viscous liquid.
 Although the parent compound, benzothiazole is not widely used, many of its derivatives are found in commercial products or in nature.
 Firefly luciferin can be considered a derivative of benzothiazole.
+It has a sulfurous odor and meaty flavor.

+The three structural isomers of benzothizaole are 1,3-benzothiazole, 1,2-benzothiazole and 2,1-benzothiazole.

-Structure and preparation
+Structure and reactivity

 Benzothiazoles consist of a 5-membered 1,3-thiazole ring fused to a benzene ring.
 The nine atoms of the bicycle and the attached substituents are coplanar.
+The heterocyclic core of the molecule is readily substituted at the methyne (CH) centre in the thiazole ring.
+Thiazole is electron-withdrawing.

+Synthesis and biosynthesis

-Benzothiazoles are prepared by treatment of 2-mercaptoaniline with acid chlorides:
+Benzothiazoles are typically prepared by treatment of 2-mercaptoaniline.
+For example, acid chlorides are effective: